AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46541-admin-user-cannot-create-credit-memo-if-order-item-deleted.md

 ## Issue

-Once a product is deleted you cannot create a credit memo in the Adobe Commerce Admin.
+Once a product is deleted, you cannot create a credit memo in the Commerce Admin.

 <u>Steps to reproduce</u>: